 The HiSET® program was developed by Educational Testing Service and Iowa Testing Programs.
 It demonstrates that a test taker has attained the academic knowledge and proficiency equivalent to those of a high school graduate.
 Information from the exam helps identify the areas where test takers are career and college ready, as well as areas where they may need additional preparation.

 The TASC Test Assessing Secondary Completion™ is a state-of-the-art, affordable national high school equivalency assessment.
 It assesses five subject areas: Reading, Writing, Mathematics, Science, and Social Studies.
 The five subject area tests are based on what current students need to know to pass high school tests.
-All together, the TASC test measures examinees’ levels of achievement relative to that of graduating high school seniors, and Career and College Readiness standards.
+Altogether, the TASC test measures examinees’ levels of achievement relative to that of graduating high school seniors, and Career and College Readiness standards.